felixjogris/grapheqd/README.md

    `git clone https://github.com/mborgerding/kissfft.git ../kissfft`

 3. Call `make`.
-It will fetch KISS FFT automatically if you haven't done it, and will compile everything.
+It will use Makefile or GNUmakefile on FreeBSD or Linux, respectively, and fetch KISS FFT automatically if you haven't done it, and will compile everything.

 4. Optionally, if you want systemd integration, call *make* with *USE_SYSTEMD=1*

 5. You now have *grapheqd* in the current directory.
 Either call it directly, copy it somewhere, or run `sudo make install`, which will place it to */usr/local/sbin*.
-Then either add it to your RC init or systemd configuration, or use the provided scripts `grapheqd.service` or `grapheqd.openrc`, which `make install` has copied to `/lib/systemd/system` or `/etc/init.d`, respectively.
+Then either add it to your RC init or systemd configuration, or use the provided scripts `grapheqd.service`, `grapheqd.openrc`, or `grapheqd.sh`, which `make install` has copied to `/lib/systemd/system`, `/etc/init.d`, or `/usr/local/etc/rc.d`, respectively.

 ### OpenWRT